liliarose/take-home-phlebotomist/README.md

 ![](img/zoomedIn.png)  |  ![](img/zoomedOut.png)

 To not give this slack, simply change `epsilon` to 0 :blush:

-2. Gave the server some slack: If it returns `{"error":"Internal server error!"}` or any other non-geoJson message (w/o at least 1 point and 1 polygon) for less than 2-3 minutes, and then returns a valid geoJson response, we'll not send an email warning about the error.
-However, we will send an email warning about out of bounds if the clinician is out of bounds.
-(This can be easily changed in the function `poll_and_process`)

 #### Possible Extensions
 1. Create an image of the clinicians that are out of bounds and attach them to emails.